Keep up to date with new releases, and enjoy free vignettes, delivered right to your email!

 When Max discovers Natasha’s plans include artificial insemination, he’s outraged.
 She wants to get pregnant?
 No problem.
 He’s more than willing to volunteer—no turkey basters involved.

 But there’s one non-negotiable clause: He wants forever.
 And he intends to do everything in his power—fair and unfair—to make it happen.

 The doors of the Sugar Shack swung shut behind her and Natasha Bellingham drew a sigh of relief, thankful to get out of the blinding morning sunshine.
 Her body hurt all over and she could have sworn she had a slight headache, but her brain was too numb to be sure.

-A hand slid around her waist and she peeled her eyes open as he guided her to an overstuffed chair in the farthest corner of the café.
+A hand slid around her waist and she peeled her eyelids open as Maxwell Turner Junior guided her to an overstuffed chair in the farthest corner of the café.
 It happened to be the darkest corner as well, shaded from the bright light pouring in the floor-to-ceiling windows.
 He seated her and held out a glass of water.
 She gulped it gratefully.

 “I’ll grab us coffee.
 I assume you don’t want anything to go with it.”

 Flashing her middle finger was tempting, but that would have required more energy than she currently possessed.
 Max laughed again and strode away, his ass flexing nicely under his worn jeans.
 Not that she noticed.
 She’d sworn years ago not to notice anything sexual about him.